How to Maintain Clean Core APIs for Research

 func_v2()

-is out-of-core, consider_reusable_parts()
+must be out-of-core, consider_reusable_parts()

 as "internal/experimental APIs".